dotnet/designs/accepted/2019/support-for-memory-limits.md

 Windows has a concept similar to cgroups called [job objects](https://docs.microsoft.com/windows/desktop/ProcThread/job-objects). .NET 6+ correctly honors job objects in the same way as cgroups.
 This document will focus on cgroups throughout.

 It is critical to provide effective and well-defined capabilities for .NET applications within memory-limited cgroups.
 An application should run indefinitely given a sensible configuration for that application.
 It is important that .NET developers have good controls to optimize their container hosted applications.
-Our goal is that certain classes of .NET applications can be run with <100 MiB memory constraints.
+Our goal is that certain classes of .NET applications can be run with <100 MB memory constraints.

 Related: